Azure/helm-elasticstack/README.md

 ```
 > Note that you have to replace the `DOMAIN` with your Kibana DNS domain and the `KEYVAULT_NAME` with your Azure Key Vault name.

 This command will install Kibana and Logstash in the `elk` namespace using the `acs` environment variables.
-If everything works fine, you should see the following output:
+If everything works well, you should see the following output:

 ```console
 Checking az command